daveotero/Music-Production-Scanner/readme.md

   * **Offline Data Management**: Data can be curated or modified offline in a CSV editor and then imported back into the application.
   * **Data Seeding**: Quickly set up the application with known data, bypassing initial API interactions for that dataset.
 * **Cache Management:** Option to clear all cached data for the currently selected artist.
-* **Flexible Artist ID Input:** Accepts both plain numeric Discogs Artist IDs (e.g., 305403\) and the format copied from Discogs URLs (e.g., \[a305403\]).
+* **Flexible Artist ID Input:** Accepts both plain numeric Discogs Artist IDs (e.g., 305403) and the format copied from Discogs URLs (e.g., [a305403]).
 * **Clickable Artist Name:** The main heading dynamically links to the artist's page on Discogs once an artist is successfully loaded.

-## **Getting Started**
+## **Getting Started (Using the Web App)**

-This is a client-side web application.
-The easiest way to use it is by visiting the Github Pages version:
+The easiest way to use the Music Production Scanner is by visiting the hosted version on GitHub Pages.
+This is a client-side web application that runs directly in your browser.

 **[Access the Music Production Scanner Here](https://daveotero.github.io/Music-Production-Scanner/)**

+Simply open the link in a modern web browser with an internet connection to start using the application.

+## **Running Locally (For Developers)**

+If you wish to run the application code locally for development or testing, you will need a local web server.
 Due to browser security restrictions with local file access (`file:///`) for JavaScript modules, opening the `index.html` file directly from your computer will likely not work.
-For local development or running from source, a local web server is required.

-* A modern web browser (e.g., Chrome, Firefox, Safari, Edge).
-* Internet connection (for fetching data from Discogs).

-### **Files**

-The application is structured into a main application file and several smaller modules for better organization and maintainability.

-* `index.html`: The main HTML structure of the application.
-* `style.css`: Contains all the custom styles and theme information.
-* `app.js`: The main application file.
-It handles initialization, user settings, event listeners, UI updates, and orchestrates calls to the various service modules.

-The core logic is broken down into modules located in the `./modules` directory:

-* `./modules/constants.js`: Defines application-wide constants (API URLs, cache keys, delays, etc.).
-* `./modules/domElements.js`: Centralizes the selection of key DOM elements.
-* `./modules/state.js`: Manages the application's global state object and related state-updating functions.
-* `./modules/utils.js`: Contains generic utility functions (logging, HTML escaping, delays, name variant generation, cache key generation).
-* `./modules/apiService.js`: Handles direct interactions with the Discogs API, including the retry logic for fetches.
-* `./modules/scanService.js`: Contains the core logic for fetching artist items, processing release/master details, aggregating credits, deduplicating data, and managing the scan lifecycle and retry queue.
-* `./modules/importService.js`: Handles the parsing and validation of imported CSV data.

-This modular structure helps separate concerns, making the code easier to read, test, and maintain.

-## **Installation / Setup**

-The application is designed to be run directly from the web.

-1. **Primary Method:** Visit https://daveotero.github.io/Music-Production-Scanner/ in your web browser.

-For developers wishing to run the code locally:
+To run locally:

 1. Clone or download the repository.
 2. Serve the project directory using a local web server (e.g., Python's `http.server`, Node.js's `http-server` or `live-server`).